speedracer05/Covid_CalFresh/README.md

 # Charting Covid-19 Impact to California's Food Assistance Program (SNAP)

 ## Project Proposal
 For our team project, we wanted to understand if usage of California's CalFresh program surged as a result of increased COVID-19 infection rates.
-CalFresh is California's implementation of the Federal Supplemental Nutrition Assistance Program, which provides food benefits to help people purchase food at teh grocery store.
+CalFresh is California's implementation of the Federal Supplemental Nutrition Assistance Program, which provides food benefits to help people purchase food at the grocery store.
 We'll take a look how COVID affected various counties and the relationship of COVID to employment, population and usage of CalFresh benefits.

 ###### Scope
-Key assumption: As Covid infection rates increased, so did usage of CalFresh benefits
+Key assumption: As Covid infection rates increased, so did usage of CalFresh benefits.
 * Geographic coverage: California
 * Timeframe: January 2020 through February 2021

 ###### Key Questions
 The team wrote out a list of questions that we wanted to seek from the data.
-*  What the 10 counties with the highest infection rates?
+*  What were the 10 counties with the highest infection rates?
 *  What was the worst affected county?
 *  What was the least affected county?
 *  What is the relationship between rural and urban infection rates?